Behavioural pseudometrics for continuous-time diffusions: Another approach through trajectories

-In Section \ref{sec:functionals-metric}, we restricted the pseudometrics, which were used as cost functions, to lower semi-continuous ones (lattice $\cP$) or to continuous ones (lattice $\cC$).
-When we are dealing with trajectories, our cost function is going to be a discounted uniform pseudometric.
-For that reason, we need to make sure that the regularity conditions on a pseudometric $m$ on the state space are also passed on to $U_c(m)$.
+In Section \ref{sec:functionals-metric}, we restricted the pseudometrics, which were used as cost functions, to the lattice $\cP$ or to the lattice $\cC$.
+Here, since we are working with trajectories, we need to define a cost function on $\Omega$ the space of trajectories.
+This is done through a discounted uniform pseudometric (see Definition \ref{def:discounted-uniform-metric}), so we need that the regularity conditions on a pseudometric $m$ are also passed on to $U_c(m)$.
+Recall that $\Omega$ is equipped with the compact-open topology which is metrized by $U_c(\Delta)$.

 \begin{lemma} Let $m$ be a pseudometric in $\cP$.
-Then, $U_c(m): \Omega\times\Omega\to\mathbb{R}$ is lower semi-continuous for every $0 < c \leq 1$. \end{lemma}
+Then, $U_c(m): \Omega\times\Omega\to\mathbb{R}$ is lower semi-continuous for every $0 < c< 1$. \end{lemma}